2015 Southeast Asian haze: Background

-Indonesia has struggled for years to contain forest fires, especially in the islands of Sumatra and Kalimantan.
+Indonesia has struggled for years to contain forest fires, especially on the islands of Sumatra and Borneo.
 In September 2014, Indonesia ratified the ASEAN Agreement on Transboundary Haze Pollution.
 It is the last ASEAN country to do so.
 The agreement calls on Indonesia to take steps to solve the problem through its own efforts or through international co-operation, or else face legal action based on the impact of the haze on its south-east Asian neighbours.
 In 2014, Singapore also passed laws that allow it to prosecute people and firms that contribute to the haze.
 In early August 2015, although Cambodia, Laos, Thailand, Myanmar, and Vietnam met to discuss the haze problem, Indonesia did not join the talks.

 Causes

 The fires are caused by firms and farmers using slash-and-burn practices as a inexpensive means to clear their land of unwanted vegetation.
 Sumatra and Kalimantan possess large areas of peatland, which is highly combustible during dry season.
 Peat, which is made up of layers of dead vegetation and other organic matter, contributed heavily to carbon emissions because of the substance's high density and carbon content.
 The haze was particularly severe in 2015 due to the El Niño phenomenon, which caused drier conditions, causing the fires to spread more.

 Research published in the Environmental Research Letters stated that 59% of fire emissions in Sumatra and 73% in Kalimantan originated from "outside timber and palm oil concession boundaries".
 Environmental rights activists added that palm oil activities were still involved in the burning.
 Firstly, land clearing by burning is cheap and is more often chosen by companies than any other land-clearing method.
 Secondly, most companies want to avoid spending money on reforestation.
 Any company which obtains a license for forest lands must replant them from a fund provided by the government.
 Most companies do not replant, and to avoid detection, they burn the land.
 Thirdly, the companies revitalise palm plantations by cutting or burning old palm trees that are no longer productive.
 The regulation stipulates that such burning must be done on a bed of concrete to avoid spreading the fire, but to reduce costs, most companies do not do this.